|Nutritional Guidelines (per serving)|

 This recipe uses chocolate fudge cooked to soft ball stage, but you can use your own favorite fudge recipe.
 An easier fudge option (especially good for summer months!) is super easy chocolate fudge (omit the nuts).

-- Graham cracker crust for 9-inch pie
+- Graham cracker crust for a 9-inch pie

 - Fudge Layer: